ananyabalaji/shell_public/README.md

        - Then prints all locations that exist before the non-existing command `apple`, which is an error and therefore exits the shell before further processing
    - Example 6) 'apple cd', 'apple which ls', '* cat'
      - execv: detection of no file or directory
-   - **Starting Point for Error:**
-     - Look at pipeline code that seems to work for ERROR IN THAT CASE
-     - See how to match batch case formatting

 ## Part 5: Conditional Execution (Then, Else)
    - 'cd' always returns status of 0 even if the file/directory does not exist